 - Linda's - Fits Capitol Hills gay vibe, but more importantly has an awesome deck

 - Owl'n Thistle - Best dive bar downtown.
 Free hot dogs on Sounders game days & amazing soda bread

 - Dick's - This local fast food favorite makes the food on premise, offers college scholarships for it's workers, and has the name.
+Our review

 - Salumi - This place has ridiculous hours because they don't need you.
 Mario Batali's family runs this shop of artisan meats.
 Ian & I took a day off work to go here.
+Our review

 - The 5 Spot - Queen Anne's best restaurant that changes themes (meaning menu, deco) seasonally